slurmulon/bach/README.md

 A more formal proposal will eventually be written, but for now this is the canonical source of documentation and ideas.

+A Backus-Naur Form (BNF) formatted definition of the grammar can be found in [grammar.bnf](https://github.com/slurmulon/warble/blob/master/grammar.bnf).

 ### Beats

 `Loops` (or tracks) are simply nested collections of either `Chords`, `Scales`, `Notes`, `Rests`, or other `Loops`.
 For the sake of brevity, these will be combinationally referred to as `Elements` in this proposal and potential in the source code.